MobilePayDev/MobilePayDev.github.io/docs/online/development-guide/production.md

 ## Integrator and merchant support

 For ongoing technical support, technical questions or feature requests integrators can always contact Developer Support at developer@mobilepay.dk.
 The Developer Support team will review the request and respond as soon as possible, usually within a business day.
 Merchant support is the responsibility of the integrator as MobilePay do not have any agreements with merchants and is working as a pass through wallet.
 Therefore we can rarely assist merchants in any issues.
+If needed you are welcome to supply this page for your merchants with links to our test app [Merchant Sandbox Testing](/docs/online/development-guide/test/merchant-test).

 When contacting Developer Support please include as many details as possible relevant to the request.
 If it concerns a specific issue or bug please include the following and any other details that can be relevant: